jthack/PIPE/README.md

 <a name="worry"/>

 ## Do I need to worry about prompt injection?
-This is a list of question to answer about the feature or application being developed to determine if prompt injection is an issue.
+This is a list of questions to answer about the feature or application being developed to determine if prompt injection is an issue.
 The flowchart is a visual representation, but the questions are likely better for printing or copying and pasting.

 <a name="flowchart"/>